hyperledger/besu-docs/docs/Concepts/Privacy/Privacy-Overview.md

 # Privacy

-Privacy in Pantheon refers to the ability to keep transactions private between the involved participants.
+Privacy in Besu refers to the ability to keep transactions private between the involved participants.
 Other participants cannot access the transaction content or list of participants.

 !!! important
     For production systems requiring private transactions, we recommend using a network with a consensus mechanism supporting transaction finality.
-For example, [IBFT 2.0](../../HowTo/Configure-Pantheon/Consensus-Protocols/IBFT.md).
+For example, [IBFT 2.0](../../HowTo/Configure-Besu/Consensus-Protocols/IBFT.md).
 All private transaction participants must be online for a private transaction to be successfully distributed.
 If any participants are offline when the private transaction is submitted, the transaction is not attempted and must be resubmitted.

 ## Private Transaction Manager

-Pantheon uses a Private Transaction Manager to implement privacy.
+Besu uses a Private Transaction Manager to implement privacy.
 For example, [Orion](http://docs.orion.pegasys.tech).
-Each Pantheon node that sends or receives private transactions requires an associated Orion node.
+Each Besu node that sends or receives private transactions requires an associated Orion node.

 ![Orion Nodes](../../images/OrionNodes.png)

-Private transactions are passed from the Pantheon node to the associated Orion node.
+Private transactions are passed from the Besu node to the associated Orion node.
 The Orion node encrypts and directly distributes (that is, point to point) the private transaction to Orion nodes participating in the transaction.